 Of all the Mardi Gras traditions, the Mardi Gras Indians are perhaps the least recognized.
-Considered a highly secretive organization, their parade dates, times, and routes are never known in advanced, but they do tend to gather in the same few areas.
+Considered a highly secretive organization, their parade dates, times, and routes are never known in advance, but they do tend to gather in the same few areas.
 The mystery surrounding these krewes does not diminish their importance to the Mardi Gras tradition.

 The organizations called “krewes” and their structural ranking of royalty, involving some form of a king, queen, knights, or captains, are extremely well-known throughout Mardi Gras traditions.
-Many of these well-known krewes were named after Greek or Roman mythology and often invitation only.
+Many of these well-known krewes were named after Greek or Roman mythology and are often invitation only.
 As a result, many felt they could not participate in these well-known, typical New Orleans parades due to cultural separation.

-Gradually, these left out neighborhoods began to develop their own style of celebrating, including krewes that were named from imaginary Native American tribes according to street locations.
+Gradually, these left-out neighborhoods began to develop their own style of celebrating, including krewes that were named from imaginary Native American tribes according to street locations.
 These krewes were named after native Indians in order to pay respect for those who accepted and assisted newly freed citizens into society.
 In 1885, Plains Indians marched in native dress on the streets of New Orleans, resulting in the first Mardi Gras Indian tribe to be formed later that year by the name of “The Creole Wild West”.

 Around 40 tribes participate in Mardi Gras celebrations, ranging in size from half a dozen to several dozen members.
 Some of the most well-known tribes include the Wild Magnolias, the Bayou Renegades, and the Golden Feather Hunters.

 Suits are revealed on Super Sunday and often rival professional costume designers.
 It has been said that each suit costs around $5,000 in material each year, including up to 300 yards of down feathering trimming.
-Bead work is completely done by hand and feature a combination of color and texture, resulting in some of these suits being displayed in museums throughout the country.
+Bead work is completely done by hand and features a combination of color and texture, resulting in some of these suits being displayed in museums throughout the country.

-In today’s society, however, two tribe’s passing one another is a living example of art and culture.
-Each tribe’s displayed style and craftsmanship is put on display in a competitive and, most importantly, a friendly manner, allowing each other to compare their works.
+In today’s society, however, two tribes passing one another is a living example of art and culture.
+Each tribe’s style and craftsmanship is put on display in a competitive and, most importantly, a friendly manner, allowing each other to compare their works.
 Their violent history no longer plays a part in this friendly celebration.
 While a part of their typical traditions includes one chief demanding the other to bow and pay respect, it eventually ends in both chiefs complementing each other’s craftmanship of their suits.
 Considering the thousands of dollars and hours that are invested into the creation of their own suit, it makes complete sense as to why they no longer risk ruining them in a fight.

 While the tradition of Mardi Gras Indians is considered the least known or acknowledged of the Mardi Gras traditions, they are appreciated and seen as rich in folk art and history by many museums and societies around the world.

-Mardi Gras bringing you to New Orleans?
+Is Mardi Gras bringing you to New Orleans?
 Don’t forget to stop and see all of what New Orleans has to offer.
 For those looking for a little adventure that features a unique and up-close experience with local wildlife, look no further than Cajun Encounters.

 Guests are able to experience the beauty of one of the most untarnished ecosystems in America first-hand, and, if that is not enough, there are plenty of educational opportunities to learn about the plants and animals that inhabit it.
 Guests are guaranteed the best educational experience possible with trained experts as their guides.
 Cajun Encounters is working hard to ensure not only the satisfaction but also the safety of its visitors by implementing proper COVID-19 protocol.